CB750-Rider/pinewood/README.md

   1. Convert the race log to yaml. <- Skipping for now.
 I don't see a huge benefit
   2. Improve this README.
+    3. Auto-assign car numbers.
-  3. Create a tool to print the race plan & current stats.
+    4. Create a tool to print the race plan & current stats.
-  6. Add the ability to add championship heats.
+    5. Add the ability to add championship heats.
-  7. Add a web interface for scout families to see their progress.
+    6. Add a web interface for scout families to see their progress.
-  8. Convert the applications to a web interface.
+    7. Convert the applications to a web interface.
-  9. Refactor the messy Race Manager GUI code to better use classes.
+    8. Refactor the messy Race Manager GUI code to better use classes.
 This is partially completed but more work needs done here.